-There are several reasons why you and your dentist might choose pulp capping over a root canal:
+There are several reasons why you and your dentist might choose pulp capping over a root canal.
+Pulp capping:

-The procedure for pulp capping requires several steps.
-First, the dental cavity is drilled until the dentist reaches the pulp.
-Then, the dentist will clean the area and cover the pulp with medicine to protect it from becoming infected and stimulate the pulp to create reparative dentin, a hard material that protects the pulp.
+The procedure for pulp capping is done in several steps.
+First, your endodontist drills the dental cavity to reach the pulp.
+Then, your dentist will clean the area and cover the pulp with medicine to protect it from becoming infected and stimulate the pulp to create reparative dentin, a hard material that protects the pulp.

 Once the pulp is capped, the dentist will place a temporary or permanent dental filling in the tooth.
 If it works, dentin should regenerate over the pulp cap in 1 to 3 months.
-The procedure usually requires a follow-up visit after several weeks to see if the dentin is developing correctly.
+The procedure usually requires a follow-up visit after several weeks to see if the dentin is developing as expected.

 There are two types of pulp capping: direct and indirect.
 Direct pulp capping is used when the pulp is exposed after drilling.
 In some cases, the dentist may not need to expose the pulp, and will cap the soft layer of dentin that covers the pulp chamber.
 This is known as indirect pulp capping.

 There is a very small window in which pulp capping can be performed.
-In order for pulp capping to be successful, there are a few aspects your dentist needs to take into consideration:
+For pulp capping to be successful, your dental situation must meet these four criteria:

-Whether or not a dentist can perform a pulp cap depends on whether the patient is a qualified candidate for this dental treatment.
+Whether or not a dentist can perform a pulp cap as a dental treatment depends on our situation meeting the four criteria above.
 Your dentist may need to administer some tests to determine if the tooth is healthy enough to withstand pulp capping.
 As you can guess, pulp capping is much less common than root canals, given all the restrictions surrounding this procedure.

-Of course, whether pulp capping is an option for tooth repair is determined on a case-by-case basis.
-Treatment will depend on the patient's age and health status, the amount of damage to the tooth, and what type of pulp cap is needed.
-For example, direct pulp capping may not be recommended for young children due to a low success rate in baby teeth.
+In addition to the four criteria listed above, pulp capping treatment also depends on the patient's age and health status, the amount of damage to the tooth, and what type of pulp cap is needed.
+For example, direct pulp capping isn’t usually recommended for young children due to a low success rate in baby teeth.